Who is Russell Watson? Wife, wedding and albums revealed

 From humble beginnings to becoming the best-selling male classical artist of the last 25 years, find out more about Russell ‘The Voice’ Watson in our fact gallery.

-Russell Watson, 51, was born on 24 November 1966 in Gildersome, a village in the West Riding of Yorkshire.
+Russell Watson is the 51-year-old self-styled ‘People’s Tenor’, who was born on 24 November 1966 in Gildersome, a village in the West Riding of Yorkshire.

-Russell began singing as a child, but never pursued a career as a professional singer.
-After leaving school with no GCEs, he found work through a Youth Opportunities Programme as a bolt-cutter in Irlam, near Manchester, earning just £29.50 a week.
+After leaving school with no GCEs, Russell found work through a Youth Opportunities Programme as a bolt-cutter in Irlam, near Manchester, earning just £29.50 a week.

 By this point, Watson had a wife and child, so he sang Elvis covers in clubs in the North West to earn some extra cash to support his family.